-Porsche and Nissan may squabble over who’s fastest around the Nurburgring, with their lap times coming in around the 7:20-plus mark, but when it comes to the ‘Ring there is only one king and it is the Pagani Zonda R.
+Porsche and Nissan may squabble over who’s fastest around the Nürburgring, with their lap times coming in around the 7:20-plus mark, but when it comes to the ‘Ring there is only one king and it is the Pagani Zonda R.

-The Italian supercar has blasted its competition out of the water with a Nurburgring lap time of just 6:47, though the Zonda R is a track-only car and the others are production models.
+The Italian supercar has blasted its competition out of the water with a Nürburgring lap time of just 6:47, though the Zonda R is a track-only car and the others are production models.
 Nevertheless, the time is still a record for a production-based model.

-For those keeping score, both the 599 GTO and Zonda R have run the 'Ring faster than Niki Lauda's 1975 Ferrari 312T F1 car.
+For those keeping score, both the Ferrari [NYSE:RACE] 599XX and Zonda R have run the 'Ring faster than Niki Lauda's 1975 Ferrari 312T F1 car.
 And the Zonda is just 36 seconds behind Stefan Bellof's all-time record of 6:11 in a Porsche 956.
-Slight variations in the overall length of the circuit run make these times not quite completely comparable, but nevertheless stand as benchmarks for the sheer speed and capability of today's limited-production supercars.
+Slight variations in the overall length of the circuit run make these times not quite completely comparable but nevertheless stand as benchmarks for the sheer speed and capability of today's high-performance cars.